RylanSchaeffer/rylanschaeffer.github.io/content/learning.md

 # Learning

-Disclaimer: these are intended for my personal reference.
-Many are woefully incomplete.
+Disclaimer: these are my own notes, intended as a learning opportunity and for use as a quick reference.
+Many notes are woefully incomplete.
 Don't judge :)

 - [Approximations, Techniques, Miscellaneous](learning/random.md)
 - [Calculus](learning/calculus.html)